spokestack/spokestack.io/content/docs/iOS/getting-started.md

 public let tts = TextToSpeech(self, configuration: SpeechConfiguration())
 ```

-Note that these controllers must persist outside the scope of the calling function, so don't declare it inside a function call that will get garbage collected!
+Note that these components must persist outside the scope of the calling function, so don't declare it inside a function call that will get garbage collected!
 If this is confusing, please consult the [fuller discussion of the pipeline](speech-pipeline).
 Then, after things are loaded:

 ```swift
 pipeline.start()